isotope-crypto/urx-isotope-cpuminer/README.md

 #### INSTALL ON WINDOWS 10 [ Don't have 32 bit programs on the system, it will report an error and not work! ]
 Extract UraniumX-Isotope-CPUminer_vx.x.x_Windows-x86_64.zip using an extract utility.

-1. Open the "Start.cmd" file shell script within the folder that matches your processor file type.
+1. Open the "start.cmd" file shell script within the folder that matches your processor file type.
    NOTE: If you are not sure of your CPU, the native version will be fine and figure it out later!

 2. Choose the correct syntax for the CPU type that you are using.

-3. Enter your choice of pool, your UraniumX wallet address or other settings within the syntax line you are using or donate to me using the sample syntax provided to test.
+3. Enter your choice of pool, your UraniumX wallet address or other settings within the syntax line or donate to me using the sample syntax provided to test.

-4. Open up a terminal within the folder of the CPU version you are using and at the prompt enter: ./Start

-5. Happy Mining! -Isotope Crypto
+4. Happy Mining! -Isotope Crypto

 #### WINDOWS MINING SYNTAX:
 Choose your arch and edit with your choice of pool and wallet address!